johanrdev/social-network-laravel/README.md

 2. "php artisan migrate" to run all migrations.
 3. "php artisan db:seed" to run all the seeders and generate dummy data.
 4. "php artisan serve" to serve the application.

+Then you should be able to login using the following credentials:
+- Email: admin@example.com
+- Password: admin